 Hoddles Creek Estate was established in 1997 when the D'Anna family decided to establish a vineyard on the property that has been in the family since 1960.
 The vineyard sits astride Gembrook road and adjacent Hoddles Creek.
 Its steeply sloping blocks prohibit mechanical harvesting, with both vineyards being hand pruned and harvested.
-All our wines, which are single vineyard, estate grown, are made in our 300 tonne winery, constructed for the 2003 vintage.
-The split-level winery has a barrel store located three meters underground.
-Hoddles Creek Estate is planted with 10ha of pinot noir (five clones), 6 ha of chardonnay, 1ha each of sauvignon blanc, merlot and cabernet sauvignon, and 1.5ha of pinot gris.
+All wines are single vineyard and estate grown.

 The bouquet is very complex ex well controlled barrel fermentation.
 The palate has focus and balance, the grapes picked at precisely the right moment, the fruit flavours of white peach, grapefruit and Granny Smith apple in perfect balance and harmony, the length that of top Yarra Valley chardonnay.
 Yarra Valley chardonnay responds like a violin in the hands of an 18th century musician - Bach, Mozart or Vivaldi.
 Drink to: 2028; Price: $50.00; Date Tasted: Sep 2019; Alcohol: 13.2%; Rating: 96 Points & Special Value Star; James Halliday Wine Companion